infews/workstation_repave/convert_to_homebrew.md

 ## Personal Cask and Formula

 - Can we write each of these actors as cask formulae:
-  1. ✔ macos_defaults
+  1. macos_defaults
-  1. ✔ Oh My Zsh! ?
-  1. ✔ RCM config
+  1. RCM config
-  1. ✔ Quicksilver/Yosemite
+  1. Quicksilver/Yosemite
   1. pivotal intellij bindings
     - needs to handle relative includes better to work within Homebrew download